8 Ways to Avoid Being Unlikeable

 A Skill Worth Developing

-Traits exhibited by highly likeable people such as loyalty, kindness, empathy, transparency, and trustworthiness do not define the concept of emotional intelligence.
+Traits exhibited by highly likable people such as loyalty, kindness, empathy, transparency, and trustworthiness do not define the concept of emotional intelligence.